 Things started to improve and become safer for me once I started to apply my dressage training, with its emphasis on balance and self-carriage, to training my horses over fences.
 As I developed my competence, my risk factor became much lower.

 I think our safety statistics would show a marked improvement if riders would work more on their competence and less on their qualifications.
 At the same time, riders do not go out to ride dangerously on purpose…it happens by accident.
 For example, many riders consistently throw their body ahead of the horse as he takes off.
 It is now only a question of time before that horse and rider have an accident because the horse is out of balance as he tries to jump.

 Many times, riders are not aware of how they ride.
 So I have developed a self-rating system to help them evaluate their current level of riding and to highlight the skills riders need to improve before they are “ready” to compete at the next level and not just “qualified.”
 Use my rating system to determine where you fit on a scale of 1 to 10, and compare your skill levels to the riders you see competing at the upper levels.
 Once you rate yourself, you will have a much better idea of the level at which you are ready to ride, rather than relying on a mechanical qualification system.
 In addition, you will have a much better idea of the areas you have to improve to increase your competence.

 We need to take a long, hard look at our sport and see what we can change, and what we have to accept.
 USEF president and Olympic gold-medal winning eventer David O’Connor recently said, “You can’t make eventing safer than life itself.”
 If we increase rider competence, we will do the very best thing we can for our sport.
 We can’t make eventing safer than life itself, but we can make it as safe as possible.
 We just have to work at it.
 I hope you join me in the effort.

-Find out if you're just qualified or actually READY by downloading Jim's chart.
 This article originally appeared in the March 2008 issue of Practical Horseman.